TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 *💡 Observations:*

-_Road Bikes, Touring Bikes, and Mountain Bikes consistently dominate both revenue and order volume across all months — with Road Bikes peaking at $2.1M in Mar 2014 alone.
-These 3 subcategories are clearly the core revenue drivers of the business and should be the top priority for inventory planning and sales investment._
+_Road Bikes, Touring Bikes, and Mountain Bikes consistently dominate both revenue and order volume across all months — with Road Bikes peaking at $2.1M in Mar 2014 alone._

 </details>